selgik/Automate-data-entry/README.md

 # Excel_Macro_Practice
 - Summary: Data entry form which pulls relevant information in the linked table.
-- Purpose: To reduce time spent on selecting multiple items from the list and copying/pasting, I made simplified entry form with macros.
+- Purpose: To reduce time spent on selecting multiple items from the list and copying/pasting, simplified entry form with macros was created.